Does Medicare Cover Bed Wedges ?

 Some states have a program called Spend Down.

 Spend Down is a program which allows you to reduce your income so that you qualify for Medicaid Benefits.

-The system is designed so that if you’re are not eligible for Medicaid benefits because you have too high a level of income, or assets, that you can reduce those, become eligible for Medicaid and other Medicaid HCBS’s and waivers.
+The system is designed so that if you’re are not eligible for Medicaid benefits because you have too high a level of income, or assets, that you can reduce those, and become eligible for Medicaid and other Medicaid HCBS’s and waivers.

-One way this is done is to allow you to subtract your medical bills from your income, and if after that you fall below the Medicaid income limit, you will be eligible for Medicaid benefits.
+One way this is done, is to allow you to subtract your medical bills from your income, and if after that you fall below the Medicaid income limit, you will be eligible for Medicaid benefits.

 What I written here is grossly simplified, but you can read more in this article on the US NEWs website here.

 How do you get DME’s with Medicaid waivers and HBSC programs ?